pyinvoke/invoke/README.rst

 Invoke is a Python (2.6+) task execution and management tool.
-It's similar to pre-existing tools in other languages such as Make or Rake, but lets you interface easily with Python codebases, and of course write your tasks themselves in straight-up Python.
+It's similar to pre-existing tools in other languages (such as Make or Rake) but lets you interface easily with Python codebases, and of course write your tasks themselves in straight-up Python.